ytsaurus/ytsaurus/yt/docs/README.md

          ```
         If your text contains links to another articles, see how to insert these links correctly in the [Links](#links) section.

      > **Why this structure?** <br/> It is related to the specifics of the YTsaurus documentation build.
 Documentation is represented in two versions: public version (the one you are reading), and the internal one which is available only for the team members.
 Content of the public documentation can be reused in its internal version.
-Therefore, articles are basically placed in the `_includes` folder.
+Therefore, articles are placed in the `_includes` folder by default.

 4. Add a link to your article into the `toc.yaml` file.
 Keep the following in mind:
    - You should refer to the `ru/user-guide/new-article.md` file, but not to the `ru/_includes/user-guide/new-article.md`.